econchick/new-coder/website/_posts/GUI/2013-05-06-Part-1-Sudoku-Board-Setup.md

                     )
 ```

-We add the provided numbers in black to the grid.
-The numbers the user inpus will be in grey.
+This adds the provided numbers in black to the grid.
+The numbers the user inputs will be in grey.
+why would answer == 0? does each cell have answer == 0 initially if its value is not supplied to the user?
+This deletes all the user submitted answers and and then iterates through the board, coloring the origional numbers in the board black and the user submitted answers slate gray.
+It then ....
+This is called when the board is initialized, when a key is pressed and when the user clears their answers.

 ```python
 def __draw_cursor(self):